ganbuan/CyberNotebook/README.md

 **get [file_name]**: download files

 **put [file_name]**: upload files

+### VPN
+A <i>Virtual Private Network (VPN)</i> allows devices on separate networks to communicate securely by creating a dedicated path between each other over the Internet using a tunnel.
+Connected devices form their own private network.
+Some existing VPN technologies include:
++ PPP - allows for authentication and data encryption by using private keys and public certificates; not capable of leaving a network by itself (i.e. non-routable)
++ PPTP - allows data from PPP to travel and leave a network; weakly encrypted in comparison to alternatives
++ IPSec - encrypts data using the IP framework; difficult to set up but has strong encryption and device support

 ## Websites
 When you visit a website, your browser makes a request to a web server asking for information about the page you are trying to visit.
 It will then respond with data that your browser uses to show you the page.